Join thousands who've shattered the hype. Get your copy from Amazon (ebook) & Flipkart (print).

 Written by Sameer Kamat

 The MIT Sloan MBA offered by the Massachusetts Institute of Technology is one of the best MBA programs on the planet.
 The MIT brand has a formidable reputation across the world.
-In MBA rankings, the MIT Sloan MBA ranks not just in the general category but also across specialty rankings for finance, entrepreneurship, Supply Chain / Logistics, Production / Operations, Information Systems.
+In MBA rankings, the MIT Sloan MBA ranks not just in the general category but also across specialty rankings for finance, entrepreneurship, Supply Chain Management / Logistics, Production / Operations, Information Systems.
 If you check out the statistics for the class profile, you’ll find high average GMAT scores (710) and classmates who have done some solid work in their pre-MBA careers.
 The graduating class gets an average salary of around $120,000.

 Sameer Kamat (founder of MBA Crystal Ball) interviewed Jeffrey Carbone – Associate Director – Admissions, MIT Sloan School of Management.